openvinotoolkit/model_server/docs/troubleshooting.md

 ## Model Cache Issues <a name="model-cache"></a>

-- Cache folder should be mounted into docker container and have read-write access.
+- Cache folder (by default `/opt/cache` or defined by `--cache_dir`) should be mounted into docker container with read-write access.
+Unless changed by the docker run command, the model server has a security context of ovms account with uid 5000.
 - Using model cache on CPU doesn't give performance gain.
 - Using model cache with HDDL device is not working and results with deserialization error during inference.